rivaldophilip/Hack12athon-First-Five/README.md

 # Hack12athon-First-Five
-Platform to generate virtual engagement ideas to create a classroom culture.
+Platform to create a classroom culture with virtual engagement ideas.
+We provide a simple site for teachers and students to add and pick random activities!
 It helps teachers and students empathize using the first five minutes of class.
-We will provide a simple site for teachers and students to add and pick random activities!

 Here is how it works: